-Aharon was born in the year 900 CE to the Jerusalem branch of the ben-David merchant family – who were caught up in the diaspora but who turned their connections into a federated merchant network with contacts across the Mediterranean and far-flung, distant family members particularly in Iberia and north Africa west of Egypt.
+Aharon was born in the year AD 900 to the Jerusalem branch of the ben-David merchant family – who were caught up in the diaspora but who turned their connections into a federated merchant network with contacts across the Mediterranean and far-flung, distant family members particularly in Iberia and north Africa west of Egypt.
 The ben-David fortune arose from the Christian and Muslim prohibition on money-lending and soon branched out into Jewels as well in an attempt to diversify and expand their profits.
-Regardless of their exile, the ben-David family was nevertheless an important bloodline, boasting a direct descent from King David himself on one Aharon’s mother, and a direct descent from Aharon ha-Cohen on his fathers side.
+Regardless of their exile, the ben-David family was nevertheless an important bloodline, boasting a direct descent from King David himself through Aharon’s mother, and a direct descent from Aharon ha-Cohen on his father’s side.
 At an early age, he developed an interest in sciences and philosophy.

 He read those Greek philosophers accessible in Arabic translations, and was deeply immersed in the sciences and learning of Islamic culture.
 Though the Gaonic tradition, especially in its North African version, formed the basis of his legal thought, although Muslim law, including Almohad legal thought, also had a substantial influence on him.
 Sadly though this was not to be, as his family trained him in the arts martial in the expectation that he would take charge of the security branch of the family business.
-As the years drew by Aharon was trained by both Saracen and European warriors giving him a curios blend of martial fighting forms with a small smattering of unarmed combat as well.
+As the years drew by Aharon was trained by both Saracen and European warriors, giving him a curious blend of martial fighting forms with a small smattering of unarmed combat as well.
 As Aharon grew older he caught the attention of Adam, a leading Rabbi of the community who was one of his fathers friends, who approached him and offered him a job as his bodyguard and manservant.
 Looking to acquire wealth as well as cement his position in the Jewish circles of Jerusalem he offered Aharon the hand of his “daughter” (in actuality a descendant of his) in marriage.
 Tiring of his old job and looking for some adventure Aharon accepted the position and for the next five years served as Adam’s personal bodyguard.

-When news of the crusade’s victory at Antioch reached Jerusalem, most of the city weren’t terribly concerned.
+When news of the crusader victory at Antioch reached Jerusalem, most of the city weren’t terribly concerned.
 The walls and the garrison were strong, after all, and these armed pilgrims had been winnowed from 60 000 to less than 20 000, mostly through their own attrition via idiocy as the martial puissance of the Turks.
 Surely they didn’t truly represent a threat!
 But those with military experience were worried.
 Antioch had strong walls and a strong garrison too, and it was more battle-tested than that of Jerusalem.
 And after taking the city, these madmen charged a larger Muslim army outside the walls and apparently the souls of their dead comrades rose up and went with them into battle.
 That army was routed too!

 After securing Antioch the leftovers of the Crusader army marched towards Jerusalem and then proceeded to mount a siege against the walled city.
-Well before the army arrived at the gates of the Holy City Aharon sent word to Adam and Abraham about the intentions of the army as well as moving as much of the ben-David family wealth and members outside the city and to a safe haven in the City of Hebron, the ancient burial site of the Jewish forefather.
+Well before the army arrived at the gates of the Holy City Aharon sent word to Adam and Abraham about the intentions of the army, as well as moving as much of the ben-David family wealth and members outside the city and to a safe haven in the city of Hebron, the ancient burial site of the Jewish forefather.

 Turning away from the physical realm and searching for a way to atone for his sins during the week of madness Aharon delved deep into Jewish lore and studied day and night in an attempt to find an answer for this crisis of faith.
-Learning the basics of Judaism – Tanach, Mishna and Gemara – from Adam and Abraham he soon progressed to learning Kabbalah and the occult, as well as studying the Mortis Path of the Grave’s Decay and developing Auspex from his Master.
-In recognition of his ability and excellent service, with the (not so subtle) prodding of the Brujah monk Boniface who wanted a more active ally in his schemes to protect his interests, on July 15th of the year 1150 CE – 51 years after the week of madness – Aharon was Embraced and became a Cainite serving under Adam, with the occasional guidance of Abraham as well.
+Learning the basics of Judaism – Tanach, Mishnah, and Gemara – from Adam and Abraham he soon progressed to learning Kabbalah and the occult, as well as studying the Mortis Path of the Grave’s Decay and developing Auspex from his master.
+In recognition of his ability and excellent service, with the (not so subtle) prodding of the Brujah monk Boniface who wanted a more active ally in his schemes to protect his interests, on July 15th of the year 1150 – 51 years after the week of madness – Aharon was Embraced and became a Cainite serving under Adam, with the occasional guidance of Abraham as well.
 As Aharon spent his night of darkness and silence locked in a specially prepared crypt underneath the Temple Mount, he meditated on life and death and his role in it as a vampire – especially now that he must constantly break the God given command to not imbibe blood.

 As part of his duties, he also liaised with the city’s other religions and soon forged a great friendship with a the leader of Jerusalem’s Muslims, the Wali Jibril abu Salih.
 In his quest to improve the Jewish community ties to their overlords and promote peace and quiet in the region following the Christian violence and warmongering, a more convenient tie to the Qabilat al-Khayal Mahmud ibn Suleiman was forged.
 Aharon has fed his hatred of the Christians after their bloody massacre and rampage, becoming an outspoken proponent for the Jews and Judaism in the Holy Land.
 This has earned the disapproval and ostracism of the Christian community for his blunt opposition to their own efforts at promoting their place.
 He is known to seek alliances with anyone who opposes them or could aid him, paying special attention to the extensive Nosferatu community outside the city and the elder Ephraim in particular.
 The two are thought to have entered a regular information sharing arrangement, at the very least, and Aharon’s energetic politicking and overt attempts to network have marked him as an ambitious and unsubtle player in the Cainite community of Jerusalem